- 42nd Street

 scenes make up a whopping 18 minutes.
 Most of the time, he is a

-useless bystander, observing the chaotic interactions around him.
+mere bystander, observing the chaotic interactions around him.

 His most significant scenes are in chapters 1 (where his character